 - 1. Title page with the title of the research and an abstract (a short paragraph summarising what the research is about)

 - 2. Table of contents

-- 3. Research question(s)/hypothesis(es)
+- 3. Research question(s) / hypothesis(es)

 - 4. Research Methods

-- 5. Statement of Findings and conclusions
+- 5. Statement of Findings

-- 6. Limitations of the Research Process: outline any problems or limitations you encountered and how these affected the research process and data collection. - 7.
-Bibliography (if appropriate) - 8.
-Appendices: copy of your questionnaire or interview questions, spread sheet or collation table (if used), photos or illustrations.
+- 6. Limitations of the Research Process: outline any problems or limitations you encountered and how these affected the research process and data collection.

+- 7. Bibliography (if appropriate)

+- 8. Appendices: (may include any or all of) copy of field notes (observations), interview questions, photos or illustrations.